Self-Employed Mortgages

 Now that you have a rough idea of your maximum borrowing, get in touch to speak to a mortgage broker who can provide bespoke calculations and access to the best rates and deals.

-Not all mortgage providers use the same calculations.
-Most will multiply your average earnings by 4.5, some will stretch to x5 and a minority will go as high as x6, under the right circumstances.
+Not all mortgage providers use the same calculations, but almost all base their calculations on your salary.
+Most will multiply your average earnings by 4.5, some stretch to 5x your earnings, and a minority will go as high as 6x your earnings under the right circumstances.

 It’s also worth noting that what is classed as declarable income can vary from one mortgage lender to another.
 Some providers won’t accept bonuses or commissions, for example, while others will let you bulk up your average wage by including varying percentages of supplemental earnings.